Lifting and access

 Check the bay footprint

-Review operator movement
+Review technician movement

 Plan installation and support